DBMS Full Form: The Foundation of Modern Data Management

 The four major types of Database Management Systems (DBMS) are: 1.
 Hierarchical DBMS 2.
 Network DBMS 3.
 Relational DBMS (RDBMS) 4.
 Object-Oriented DBMS (OODBMS)

-What is DBMS and SQL?
+What are DBMS and SQL?

 DBMS (Database Management System) is the software system used to manage databases, while SQL (Structured Query Language) is a programming language used to communicate with and manipulate databases within a DBMS.